seberg/numpy/doc/neps/nep-0042-new-dtypes.rst

    The function returns an equivalent Python scalar (i.e. typically a NumPy scalar).
 3. ``__dtype_get_pyitem__(self, item_pointer, base_obj) -> object``
-   (initially hidden for new style user defined datatypes, may be exposed on user request).
+   (initially hidden for new-style user-defined datatypes, may be exposed on user request).
 This corresponds to the ``arr.item()`` method which is also used by ``arr.tolist()`` and returns e.g. Python floats instead of NumPy floats.